 Who needs to take AlcoholEdu for College?

-All incoming undergraduate (first year and transfer) students.
+All incoming undergraduate (first year and transfer, including spring admit) students.

 Why is this required?

 USC has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention, and financial literacy in higher education institutions across the country.